Tarunshrma/fee-collector-scrapper/README.md

 docker-compose up -d
 ```

 ## Features
 - [x] Tool scrapes contract for emitted FeesCollected event on a given chain.
 - [x] Tool can be started at any time to retrieve new events.
 - [x] Tool works efficiently and does not scan the same blocks again.
 - [x] Retrieved events are stored in a MongoDB database using Typegoose.
-- [x] (Optional) REST endpoint to retrieve all collected events for a given integrator.
+- [x] REST endpoint to retrieve all collected events for a given integrator.
-- [x] (Optional) Application wrapped into a usable Docker image.
+- [x] Application wrapped into a usable Docker image.

 ## REST API Endpoint
 If enabled, the REST API provides the following endpoint: